yangKJ/ImageX/README.md

 - Support local and network play gifs animated.
 - Support asynchronous downloading and caching images or gifs from the web.
 - Support network sharing with the same link url, and will not download the same resource data multiple times.
+- Support breakpoint continuous transmission and download of network resource data.
 - Support any control play gif if used the protocol [AsAnimatable](https://github.com/yangKJ/ImageX/blob/master/Sources/AsAnimatable.swift).
 - Support extension `NSImageView` or `UIImageView`,`UIButton`,`NSButton`,`WKInterfaceImage` display image or gif and add the filters.
 - Support six image or gif content modes.